 The first thing I recommend doing is printing the calendar and going through each month and adding in any dates that might be important to your organization specifically.
 Maybe you want to make note of your organization’s annual gala, or your business’s annual community event.

 Write these dates into the marketing calendar and use the note section on each page to highlight additional information you want to keep in mind for that month.
-Having all of your important dates in one place allows you to more effectively plan your email, social media, and other online marketing campaigns.
+Having all of your important dates in one place allows you to plan your email, social media, and other online marketing campaigns more effectively.